 The centre is also known as the Istana Kampong Glam as it served as the Sultan’s palace back in the days when Singapore was one with Malaysia and ruled by the Sultan of Johor.
-Some of the Sultan’s descendents continued to live on the sprawling property until recent years, but were evicted in 1999 to make way for the Malay Heritage Centre.
+Some of the Sultan’s descendants continued to live on the sprawling property until recent years, but were evicted in 1999 to make way for the Malay Heritage Centre.

 To get the most out of a visit, come at 12:00 or 14:00 when there are free guided tours.
 Tours are currently offered from Thursday to Sunday and last about 45 minutes.
 It’s also worth checking if there are any special events.
 The centre aims to be an important part of the Malay community and regularly hosts cultural performances, children’s activities and educational workshops.

-If you have any interest in Malay culture or history, the centre is certainly worth the nominal admission fee.
+If you have any interest in Malay culture or history, the centre is certainly worth the S$4 admission fee.
 That said, young children will certainly have more fun running around the expansive lawn than reading the informational displays.
 Even if you don’t plan to go inside, it’s worth a visit to check out the peaceful palace grounds and the nearby Sultan Mosque.

-85 Sultan Gate, Singapore
+Address: 85 Sultan Gate, Singapore

 See position in Apple or Google Maps: Apple Maps | Google Maps

 Admission: $4 for adults, $2 for children/students, free for children under 6

 Tanya Procyshyn is a freelance writer and photographer.
 With a passion for unusual destinations, she has camped alongside Komodo dragons and shook hands with soldiers in North Korea.

 These tours are provided by Travelfish partner GetYourGuide.